hairen/hairen.github.io/AWS_CSAA/README.md

 ### S3 Security
 + You can use _access control mechanisms_ such as **bucket policies** and **Access Control Lists** (ACLs) to selectively grant permissons to users and groups of users.
 + You can also securely upload/download your data to Amazon S3 via **SSL** endpoints using the HTTPS protocol, or by using **Server-Side Encryption (SSE)** or **Client-Side Encryption**.
-+ **Access log** records can be used for audit purposes and contain details about the request, such as the request type, the resources specified in the request, and the time and date the request was processed.
++ <span style="color:blue">**Access log** records can be used for audit purposes and contain details about the request, such as the request type, the resources specified in the request, and the time and date the request was processed.
+In access logging, you, as an API developer, want to log who has accessed your API and how the caller accessed the API.</span>
 + By **AWS CloudTrail Data Events**, customers who need to capture IAM/user identity information in their logs.

 ### Options for encrypting data stored on Amazon S3